 7. Save by Ordering in Bulk

-Most of us buy our filters from home improvement stores like The Home Depot.
-Air conditioning filters are packaged individually or in small quantities.
-This and the marketing and labeling that comes with them drives up the price.
+Most of us buy our filters from big-box home improvement stores where filters are packaged individually or in small quantities.
+This and the marketing and labeling that comes with them drive up the price.

 Try buying your filters in bulk and having them shipped to you.
 Doing so cuts out some of these retail and advertising costs.
-Online companies like ours offer quality filters at better prices than do some of your local retail stores.
+Shop Discount Filters for the best prices on American-made air filters.

 Review Your HVAC Air Filters

 If the answer to any of these questions is no, you may have the wrong air filter in your HVAC system.
-If you’re looking for the right filter, our selection of AIRx filters will have the perfect one for you and your home!
+If you’re looking for the right filter, shop our selection of AIRx filters for the perfect one for you and your home!